nmacknight/RNAseq_FourSpeciesSCTLD/RNAseq Bioinformatics Pipeline.md

 /home/cns.local/nicholas.macknight/software/cdbfasta/cdbfasta \
     /home/cns.local/nicholas.macknight/SCTLDRNA/trinity_output_tests/Ofav_trinity_output/Ofav_trinity_output.LongestIsoform.Trinity.fasta
 ```
+:seedling: :seedling: :seedling:

-### Extract Contigs that pass Threshold - "extract_contigs.sh"
+Extract Contigs that pass Threshold - "extract_contigs.sh"

+> This script takes the contig names from the previous script in the .txt file that passed the filtering thresholds and now this script extracts the sequences of those contig names into a new .fa file such as "Clade_A_Acer_algae_only_transcriptome.fa"
 ```
 nano
 ```
-copy and paiste (update file names to match yours and save as "contig_evalue_filter.sh"):
+Copy and paiste (update file names to match yours and save as "contig_evalue_filter.sh"):
 ```
 #!/bin/bash